missionpinball/mpf/docs/readme.txt

 Finally, if you do extend the framework, please share your changes with us so we can incorporate them!
 Email us at brian@missionpinball.com.

+How this documentation was generated.
+(Or how to generate your own documentation.):

+Install Sphinx & napolean:

+> pip install sphinx
+> pip install sphinxcontrib-napoleon

+(Note on Mac/Linux you may need to run these with sudo.)

+> Change to the /docs folder
+> sphinx-apidoc -o . .. -f --separate
+> make html

+(Note there's a shell script called update.sh that performs these last 2 steps.)